kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

         the ??? shift it left or right so that the tree is re-balanced, and the empty node is filled with a key/value.

      2. If there is is a 3-node sibling, a key/value from the parent is brought down and merged with a sibling of pnode.
 Any non-empty children of pnode are moved to the sibling.
-Upon return, pnode's reference count is decreased by a calling to shared_ptr<Node>::reset(). <--- TODO: Double check
+Upon return, pnode's reference count is decreased by a calling to unique_ptr<Node>::reset(). <--- TODO: Double check
         If the parent of pnode has now become empty (because merge2Nodes was called), a recursive call to fixTree() is made.

      TODO: How and when does a node come to only have one non-nullptr child?